 Make sure the real time clock is positioned the right way round.
-Compare your Raspberry Pi with the images on the bright to check its correct the Raspberry Pi The camera ribbon locates into the port highlighted in the image (right).
+Compare your Raspberry Pi with the images on the bright to check its correct

 Whatever model of Raspberry Pi you have the pins the RTC attaches to are 1,3,5 & 7.